abuyukyi101198/maas-site-manager/backend/README.md

 ## Running the app in development

-In development, the application can be run using the `uvicorn` ASGI server.
+The application is run using the `uvicorn` ASGI server.

 It requires a PostgreSQL database set up to connect to.
 One (more persistent) option is to set up the required user and database in the system-wide